Rotavirus

 Our Rotavirus research

-Although 114 countries have introduced rotavirus vaccines that we developed, and despite World Health Organization recommendations that all children should receive a rotavirus vaccine, more than 80 million children worldwide still do not have access.
-Research supported by the Bill & Melinda Gates Foundation helped us develop a rotavirus vaccine for newborns and trial it in Africa.
-This included finding a reduced dose was also producing a stronger immune response.
-The Indonesian vaccine manufacturer PT BioFarma is also completing another trial with results due in 2023 after which it is planned that the vaccine will available for large-scale use in Indonesia and globally.
+Although 114 countries have introduced the rotavirus vaccines that we developed, and despite World Health Organization (WHO) recommendations that all children should receive a rotavirus vaccine, more than 80 million children worldwide still do not have access to the vaccine.
+Rotavirus vaccine research supported by the Bill & Melinda Gates Foundation helped us develop a rotavirus vaccine for newborns and trial it in Africa.
+This included finding that a reduced dose also produced a stronger immune response.
+The Indonesian vaccine manufacturer PT BioFarma is also completing another trial with results due in 2023 after which it is planned that the rotavirus vaccine will be available for large-scale use in Indonesia and globally.

 The group’s research includes understanding why some oral rotavirus vaccines do not provide good protection in infants in low-income settings.